-My latest endeavour into a game that has left me wasting hours of my study time is for me a nostalgic little gem titled: Worms: Ultimate mayhem.
-I will to you now this game is definitely not any kind of video game innovation or feat.
-It is quite simply all the fun of worms but….(queue deep voiceover guy)…IN 3D!!!.
+My latest endeavour into a game that has left me wasting hours of my study time is for me a nostalgic little gem titled: Worms: Ultimate Mayhem.
+I will tell you now this game is definitely not any kind of video game innovation or feat.
+It is quite simply all the fun of worms but....(queue deep voiceover guy)...IN 3D!!!.

 Lets start with some of this game’s more lacking areas.
-For one thing, the camera will cause you to rage quit.
-Think WatchDogs, mixed with irreversible inverted controls.
+For one thing, the camera will cause you to rage quit, With it's irreversibly inverted controls.
 After a few tries this is easily mastered, but still a little bit annoying.

 Another pretty major problem is that the single player story may as well not exist.
 After completing what is basically a 2 hour tutorial containing time travel and extremely grainy cutscenes, there feels like there is very little payoff.
 Though you do unlock the OP weapons for use in multiplayer games - which are definitely worth acquiring.
 You also unlock clothing items for your worms....yeah, its really not worth it.
 A whole story, and your only real reward is the ability to unlock a new hat?
 It seems like a cop out.